jasonish/stamusctl/README.md

 ## Description
 stamusctl is a Command-Line Interface application written in GoLang by Stamus Networks that provides various functionalities to:
-- manage Stamus stack configuration files
+- manage Stamus stack configuration
 - deploy Stamus stack

+stamusd is a deamon that provides a REST API with functionalities similar to stamusctl.
+You can find its documentation [here](./cmd/daemon/docs/swagger.json).

 ## Installation
 To install stamusctl, you can: